 I can of course give that commitment, but I stress that this is a change in policy based on forecasts.
 Forecasts do change, and it is responsible of Ministers to look at them and change policy accordingly.
 If the forecast changes, I will of course look at it, as will the Secretary of State, and where necessary, act accordingly.

 We hear a lot from the Opposition, and we certainly did during the election, about scrapping universal credit or sections of it, but I and many people in this Chamber would much rather have a change of forecast than a change to the entire system, and certainly the jobcentres would agree with that.
 Will the Minister tell us what, if anything, claimants will notice on the ground from the change in forecasts?

 I thank my hon.
 Friend for that question, and I welcome her to her place and indeed to her position on the Select Committee.
 Most claimants will not notice any difference whatever, other than that an extra 900,000 will be eligible for transitional protection.
 She raises an important point.
-The IFS slammed Labour’s pledge to scrap universal credit as uncosted and
+The Institute for Fiscal Studies slammed Labour’s pledge to scrap universal credit as uncosted and

 “unwise…expensive, disruptive and unnecessary.”

 It is important to point out that no Labour Government have ever left office with unemployment lower than when they started.